 Embalse el Yeso

 This high altitude reservoir is just a bit further on from San Jose de Maipo and a great trekking option.
 It’s a challenging hike, taking you up 2,500 meters (8,200 feet) above sea level and offers some wonderful photo opportunities.
-Considering taking a day tour with a local guide.
+Consider taking a day tour with a local guide.
 You’ll get transportation from and to Santiago, hiking equipment and snacks for the journey.
 You can even add-on a visit to one of the hot springs afterwards to relax after the hike.

-Mirador del Morador
+Mirador del Morado

 If you’re a bit more adventurous, we recommend the Mirador del Morado trail.
 At 4,320 meters high (14,173 feet), this trail is located on a nature reserve near the small town Baños Morales.
 The whole area is protected by CONAF (the National Forest Corporation) and great for birdwatching and exploring various flora and fauna.
 If you’re lucky, you may even spot some local animals in their natural habitat.

 Another popular trek is the high-altitude glacier trek in Maipo Valley to El Morado.
 At 5,060 meters (16,602 feet), this is one of the most challenging trails but also extremely rewarding.
 You can see the summit from Lake El Morado where many hiking trails take you, so you can at least see what you’re up against!

 You can combine a glacier trek with a relaxing afternoon at the hot springs of Baños Colina on our combined Andean Day Tour.